Huobi BTC (HBTC) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Huobi BTC Historical Price

-According to the latest data gathered on Huobi BTC live price page, the current price of Huobi BTC is 7,574.18USD.
-The circulating supply of Huobi BTC(HBTC) is 969.49 HBTC , giving it a market capitalization of $7.34M.
+According to the latest data gathered on Huobi BTC live price page, the current price of Huobi BTC is 8,311.85USD.
+The circulating supply of Huobi BTC(HBTC) is 969.49 HBTC , giving it a market capitalization of $8.06M.

 The Huobi BTC Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of HBTC based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.